 The Golden Girl

-The old woman also showed the girl towards her home – though upon returning, the stepmother became so jealous of the gold coins that she sent out her own daughter into the forest, believing she’d get even more gold.
 In the old woman’s house however, the unkind daughter showed her true colours by being mean, rude, arrogant and ungrateful for the shelter she was given.
-Without a word, calm and unbothered, the old woman took the girl to the river, “Thank you for what you’ve done dear girl, now the river will pay you back what you hold in your heart.”
+Without a word, calm and unbothered, the old woman took the girl to the river,

-The river whispered in understanding, and as the girl was dropped in its waters, they turned all black, and the girl emerged with a chest.
-A chest in which, however, were all snakes and lizards.
 When she returned home, the stepmother became so angry seeing her daughter without any gold coins; and not only that, but the girl was all painted in black mud from the river.
-No matter how much she was washed, there was an aura around her from the fingers of negativity that she possessed in her own heart.
+No matter how much she bathed and washed herself, there was an aura around her from the fingers of negativity that she possessed in her own heart.

-As for the golden girl: she continued to shine brightly even without the gold that the stepmother had stolen from her.
+As for the golden girl: she continued to shine brightly even without the gold that the stepmother had already stolen from her.
 In fact, she shined so brightly, that her light reached the skies where a prince from a distant land lived.
 Upon seeing the golden light, he wandered in search for it.
 When he reached the village, the stepmother decided to trick him: she dressed her daughter in golden clothes, all with jewels, but again, her dark aura shone through.

 In time, the prince married the golden girl, despite the ashes in which she was covered, and it is said their love still shines as the moon and the stars above us – and we can see them no matter where we are – because her light hair like gold still shines, as the moon, as the sun, as the stars above us reminding us of the kind heart we should all be.